wiji1/JupyterProjectTemplate/README.md

 ## Installation
 1. Clone or download this repository into a new Git repository
-2. Ensure Python 3.x is installed
+2. Ensure Python 3.x and Quarto are installed
 3. Install dependencies:
 ```bash
 pip install -r requirements.txt